-Failure scenarios in a global cluster configuration with the VCS agent for EMC SRDF (continued)
+Table 3-1 Failure scenarios in a global cluster configuration with the VCS agent for FMC SRDF

-Failure Description and VCS response i allule Description and vos response Host failure All hosts at the primary site fail.
-VCS response at the secondary site: Displays an alert to indicate the primary cluster fault.
-Does the following based on the ClusterFailOverPolicy global service group attribute: Auto-VCS automatically brings the faulted global group online at the secondary site.
-Manual or Connected-No action.
+Failure Description and VCS response Application failure Application cannot start successfully on any hosts at the primary site.
+VCS response at the secondary site: Causes global service group at the primary site to fault and displays an alert to indicate the fault.
+Does the following based on the ClusterFailOverPolicy global service group attribute: Auto or Connected-VCS automatically brings the faulted global group online at the secondary site.
+Manual-No action.
 You must bring the global group online at the secondary site.
-The agent write enables the devices at the secondary site.
-For dynamic RDF devices, if the value of the SwapRoles attribute of the SRDF resource is 1, the agent does the following: ■ Swaps the R1/R2 personality of each device in the device group or the consistency group.
+The agent Write enables the devices at the secondary site.
+For dynamic RDF devices, if the value of the SwapRoles attribute of the SRDF resource is 1, the agent does the following : ■ Swaps the R1/R2 personality of each device in the device group or the consistency group.
 Restarts replication from R1 devices on the secondary site to the R2 devices at the primary site.
 See "Performing failback after a node failure or an application failure" on page 42.